Valerius Geist: Scientific and public work

+Ungulates

-Valerius Geist is known for his scientific research on the behavior and population biology of many wild ungulate species and canids.
-After a period of supporting the keeping of game in ranches as a way to use the animals while protecting them, he warned that the Alberta government's recommendation to keep deer in enclosures was a mistake both scientifically and economically.
+After a period of supporting the keeping of game in ranches as a way to use the animals while protecting them, he warned that Alberta's government's recommendation to keep deer in enclosures was a mistake both scientifically and economically.
 When calamities caused by disease and the collapse of the market forced many ranchers to slaughter their animals and close their farms, this was confirmed.

+Wolves

 Geist became an outspoken commentator on wolves and recognized them as dangerous predators to humans.
 He was of the opinion that wolves are most likely to fulfill their ecological function in unpopulated and very thinly populated areas.
-His publications on wolves include as topics also the development of great shyness towards humans by hunting (a shyness now dangerously rare as environmentalists work tirelessly to protect these dangerous animals), hybridization with coyotes, where distribution areas of both species overlap, hybridization with domestic dogs in areas populated by humans, and diseases spread by wolves, for example the dog tapeworm, whose larval stages lead to Hydatid disease in herbivores and humans.
-By triggering panicky flight behavior in deer packs and causing them to migrate, wolves promote the spread of Chronic Wasting Disease.
+His publications on wolves include as topics also the development of great shyness towards humans by hunting, hybridization with coyotes (Coywolf), where distribution areas of both species overlap, hybridization with domestic dogs (wolfdog) in areas populated by humans, and diseases spread by wolves, for example the dog tapeworm, whose larval stages lead to Hydatid disease in herbivores and humans.

-In his lectures and writings he points out that wolves cause serious damage to wildlife and that they cause great suffering to wild ungulates such as white-tailed deer, elk, and bison by condemning them to a slow, agonising death when they are torn.
+In his lectures and writings he pointed out that wolves cause serious damage to wildlife and that they cause great suffering to wild ungulates such as white-tailed deer, elk, and bison by condemning them to a slow, agonising death when they are torn.

 The paradigm of the self-regulation of nature is, according to his findings, a simple-minded intellectual error.
-The mechanisms of negative feedback assumed in this concept would not work like this in nature, but selfreinforcing effects would lead to a decline in biodiversity.
+The mechanisms of negative feedback assumed in this concept would not work like this in nature, but self-reinforcing effects would lead to a decline in biodiversity.
 With active wildlife management and care, humans can achieve a much greater biodiversity and productivity of ecosystems.
 Humans can save the game the brutality of getting torn by wolves.
 Hunters practicing ethical hunting would treat game far more humanely than "nature" does.

+Geist's seven stages before wolves attack people

 Regarding the behavior of wolves towards human beings he described seven steps from strong shyness and avoiding the nearness of the human, then searching anthropogenic food sources and habituation, then possible explorative attacks, in which they only approach, up to predatory attacks on people, that usually take place only under the precondition that the seven steps described by him are passed through.
-He became involved in the inquiry surrounding the death of Kenton Carnegie November 8, 2005 at Wollaston Lake, Points North Landing, Saskatchewan, Canada.
+He became involved in the inquiry surrounding the Death of Kenton Joel Carnegie in November 2005 at Wollaston Lake in Saskatchewan, Canada.
 Geist expressed growing concern as wolves began to follow his wife outside their home on Vancouver Island and threaten her safety.
 When wolves appear friendly, they are simply examining the menu.
 He was openly critical of the myth that wolves do not attack people and observed that Joseph Stalin promulgated this Big Lie in his effort to disarm the rural population which had traditionally kept firearms for protection.

+The 7 stages leading to an attack on people by wolves, according to Valerius Geist, paraphrased: